-The Navy says this photo shows two Chinese trawlers forcing the Impeccable to make an emergency "all stop."
+The Navy says this photo shows two Chinese trawlers forcing the Impeccable to make an emergency stop.

-According to the Pentagon, the Chinese crew members aboard the vessels, two of which were within 50 feet, waved Chinese flags and told the U.S. ship to leave the area, the statement said.
+According to the Pentagon, the Chinese crew members aboard the vessels, two of which were within 50 feet, waved Chinese flags and told the U.S. ship to leave the area.

-"Because the vessels' intentions were not known, Impeccable sprayed its fire hoses at one of the vessels in order to protect itself," the statement said.
-"The Chinese crewmembers disrobed to their underwear and continued closing to within 25 feet."
+"Because the vessels' intentions were not known, Impeccable sprayed its fire hoses at one of the vessels in order to protect itself," the Pentagon's statement said.
+"The Chinese crew members disrobed to their underwear and continued closing to within 25 feet."
 Watch CNN's Chris Lawrence report on the incident »

 After the Impeccable alerted the Chinese ships "in a friendly manner" that it was seeking a safe path to depart the area, two of the Chinese ships stopped "directly ahead of USNS Impeccable, forcing Impeccable to conduct an emergency 'all stop' in order to avoid collision," the statement said.

 "They dropped pieces of wood in the water directly in front of Impeccable's path."

 A Pentagon spokesman called the incident "one of the most aggressive actions we've seen in some time.
 We will certainly let Chinese officials know of our displeasure at this reckless and dangerous maneuver."

 He said the Chinese crew members used poles to try to snag the Impeccable's acoustic equipment in the water.